nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ```
 ________________________________________________
-The following expenditure has been updated:
+The following entry has been updated:
 Description: MacBook Air
 Price: $300.50
 Category: Others